 Participation in school extracurricular activities, both athletic and non-athletic, is a privilege and not a right.
-Students can be suspended from extracurricular activities for academic or behavioral reasons at any time by decision of the coach, the athletic director, or the school administration.
+Students can be suspended from extracurricular activities for academic or behavioral reasons at any time by decision of the coach, the Athletic Director, or the school administration.

 To be eligible for extracurricular activities at the Academy, the student must maintain passing grades in all subjects and must have displayed good behavior.
 If a student fails any course in a quarter, he/she may be suspended from all Academy extracurricular activities for the following quarter.
-If a student is currently deficient in a course, he/she may not be allowed to leave campus early, when this occasionally occurs for games.
-If a student has demonstrated a commitment to academics (as evidenced by homework completion, test/quiz scores, attendance at tutoring, participation, and sense of wonder in and out of the classroom) and is currently passing all courses, they may regain their eligibility for participation in extracurricular activities.
+If a student is currently deficient in a course, he/she may not be allowed to leave campus early when this occasionally occurs for games.
+If a student has demonstrated a commitment to academics (as evidenced by homework completion, test/quiz scores, attendance at tutoring, participation, and sense of wonder in and out of the classroom) and is currently passing all courses, they may regain their eligibility for participation in extra-curricular activities.
 However, such a student stays on probation for the remainder of the quarter and is subject to a grade check every two weeks.
-If at any point the student fails to maintain a passing grade in every course, he will face an additional two-week suspension and may be barred from participating for the remainder of the season.